 This recruitment is being conducted to fill extra-help (seasonal) openings in the Regional Parks Department .
 This employment list may also be used to fill future extra-help openings as they occur during the active status of this list.

-Working for Regional Parks, Marina Attendants perform a variety of semi-skilled maintenance work, new construction, and repair work at a County operated marina.
-They enforce marina rules, regulations, and ordinances, operate an ice plant, and collect marina fees.
+Working for Sonoma County Regional Parks, Marina Attendants perform a variety of semi-skilled maintenance work, new construction, and repair work at a County operated marina.
+They enforce marina rules, regulations, and ordinances, operate the fuel dock and ice plant, and collect marina fees.

 As a Marina Attendant you will also:

 - Perform security rounds and dock checks

 - Dispense fuel, oil, and ice to boats

 - Compose minor incident reports

 - Perform janitorial tasks for bathrooms, shower facilities, laundromat, and the Marina Office